 The regression coefficient for LOI, interpreted as SOM, was similar for all sites when the regression equation accounted for effects of clay or Fines20 (Table 2).
 The regression coefficient ranged from 0.45-0.52 (= 45 to 52 % SOC in SOM), substantiating that the conventional conversion factor of 0.58 is too high (Pribyl, 2010).
 Nevertheless, the so-called van Bemmelen factor of 1.724 (1/0.58) is still used to convert SOC to SOM (Olmedo et al. 2017).
 The SOC to SOM conversion factor for Highfield, Askov, and Lerbjerg was 1.92, 2.02, and 1.94, respectively.
 Estimating the conversion factor based on all soils gave 1.92.
 In line with previous reports (Christensen & Malmros, 1982; Abella & Zimmer, 2007; Chatterjee et al., 2009; Pribyl, 2010), we conclude that the conventional LOI-to-SOC conversion factor 0.58 is antiquated and leads to grossly overestimated SOC concentrations and misleading accounts of SOC stocks.

-We acknowledge that Eq.
-3 is less accurate for soil containing CaCO3, and that other potential sources of error in addition to the accuracy of the analytical approach have to be considered when estimating SOC stocks.
+We acknowledge that other potential sources of error in addition to the accuracy of the analytical approach have to be considered when estimating SOC stocks.
 These potential error sources include sampling design and intensity, information on the depth of the respective soil layers, and adjustment for stone content and bulk density (Poeplau et al., 2017).
 However, precise estimates of SOC concentrations remain a key issue when establishing credible accounts of SOC stocks (Goidts et al., 2009; Schrumpf et al., 2011).
 Acknowledgements We gratefully acknowledge Trine Nørgaard (Department of Agroecology, Aarhus University) for getting access to the soil samples from Lerbjerg.
 The Rothamsted Long-term Experiments National Capability (LTE-NCG) is supported by the UK BBSRC (Biotechnology and Biological Sciences Research Council) and the Lawes Agricultural Trust.
 References

 Abella, S. R. & Zimmer, B. W. 2007.
 Estimating organic carbon from loss-on-ignition in northern Arizona forest soils.
 Soil Science Society of America Journal, 71, 545-550.